-The bases, methods and main assumptions used in valuing the Company's assets under Solvency II are as follows.
+The bases, methods and main assumptions used in valuing the Company's assets under Solvency II are as follows:

 - Investments in bonds are valued at market value.
 These market values are based on quoted prices in active markets for the same assets which the Company holds.
 Under Solvency II accrued interest at the reporting date is added to the fair value of the relevant bond whereas these amounts are recognised in a separate line item in the financial statements. - Unit holdings in collective investment schemes are valued at market value.
 These market values are based on prices determined from independent external sources. - Cash and cash equivalents consist of cash held at bank, cash in hand and deposits held at call with banks.
-The financial statements valuation of cash and cash equivalents is considered to approximate fair value.
+The financial statement's valuation of cash and cash equivalents is considered to approximate fair value.

-The Company has not recognised a deferred taxation asset in respect of losses carried forward to 31 December 2022 of $\leq$ 24,356k (2021: $\leq$ 14,101k).
-The deferred taxation asset not recognised amounted to $\leq$ 3,044k (2021: $\leq$ 1,763k).
+Due to uncertainty around the availability and timing of future taxable profits, the Company has not recognised a deferred taxation asset in respect of losses carried forward to 31 December 2024 of €29.8m (2023: €27.0m).
+The deferred taxation asset not recognised amounted to €3.7m (2023: €3.4m).